woniland/ski_jump/instructions/3-CEO.md

 [pre-commit](https://pre-commit.com/).

-**Step 2:** Add a pre-commit configuration using the [Quick Start instructions](https://pre-commit.com/#installation) which should include (at least) the standard white-space hooks and black.
+**Step 2:** Add a pre-commit configuration using the [Quick Start instructions](https://pre-commit.com/#installation) which should include (at least) the standard white-space hooks and `black`.

 Implement this feature through a Pull Request and tell your collaborators this way what they should do and how they can activate it on their machines.